And finally, I am free.

 I still had itchiness, so I wasn’t going with much hope.

 Doctor b was amazing and had backup plans.
-If I were diagnosed with ureaplasma reticulum, we would get it STI Lab tested for antibiotic resistance and send it to an infectious disease specialist for consultation if resistance was found.
+If I were diagnosed with urea reticulum, we would get it STI Lab tested for antibiotic resistance and send it to an infectious disease specialist for consultation if resistance was found.
 I am allergic (anaphylaxis) to ciprofloxacin, so the likelihood that I would be allergic to other fluoroquinolones is greater.

 It complicates my STI case since those are usually the backup options when doxycycline and azithromycin fail.
 Suppose fluoroquinolones ended up being the only option.
 In that case, Doctor B would refer me to an immunology (I think??) doctor so that I could see if I was allergic to whichever one I needed.